-Inordinate delays by ICs in disposing appeals/complaints violate the basic objective of the RTI Act.
-Long delays in commissions render the law ineffective for people, especially for those living at the margins, who are most dependent on government services (and therefore need information the most).
+Access to information is meaningful if information is provided within a reasonable timeframe.
+Inordinate delay by ICs in disposing appeals/complaints violates the basic objective of the RTI Act.
+It renders the law ineffective for people, especially for those living at the margins, who are most dependent on government services (and therefore need information the most).